stphnthmpsn/averagespeed/README.md

 # averagespeed
-## Connect IQ Average Speed Data Field

-This project implements a SimpleDataField that displays average speed to two decimal places using the units (metric or statute) set on the device.
+This project implements a Garmin Connect IQ SimpleDataField that displays average speed to two decimal places using the units (metric or statute) set on the device.

 ### Release